Sarah Siddons: Marriage and children

 Siddons regularly performed on stage while visibly pregnant, which often elicited sympathy for her character.
 As Lady Macbeth, her pregnancy not only provided "a further reminder of the domestic life of both the actress and the character", adding a maternal aspect to her portrayal, but also created "a new level of tension in the play not present if the couple is perceived as barren."

+Her descendants include John Siddons Corby, who invented the Corby gentleman's trouser press, and his children, Peter Corby (inventor of the modern trouser press) and Jane Beadon (socialite and actress).

 Legacy

 Death and burial

 Sarah Siddons died in 1831 in London.
 She was interred in Saint Mary's Cemetery at Paddington Green.
 The churchyard was converted into a public park (St Mary's Gardens) in 1881, and most stones were cleared at that time.
-Siddons' gravestone was one of the few to be preserved, and it remains in good condition beneath a wrought iron canopy, despite some erosion and the modern addition of a protective cage.
+Siddons's gravestone was one of the few to be preserved, and it remains in good condition beneath a wrought iron canopy, despite some erosion and the modern addition of a protective cage.

-5000 people attended her funeral.
+Five thousand people attended her funeral.
 Newspapers mourned her death, publishing long obituaries.
-One said: 'This lady, who, at no very distant period, was not less eminent for the splendour of her mental endowments, than for the towering majesty of her person and demeanour, paid the great debt of nature on Wednesday morning, at nine o'clock.'
+One wrote: "This lady, who, at no very distant period, was not less eminent for the splendour of her mental endowments, than for the towering majesty of her person and demeanour, paid the great debt of nature on Wednesday morning, at nine o'clock."
 She was described as a goddess, a royal, majestic.
 The extent of her celebrity reaches forward to today.

 In popular culture

+Siddons's portrayal of the prostitute Millwood in a 1796 production of The London Merchant inspired the novel George Barnwell by Thomas Skinner Surr.

 American director Joseph L. Mankiewicz used the 1784 portrait by Reynolds extensively in his film All About Eve, winner of the 1950 Academy Award for Best Picture.
 The portrait is seen at the top of an entrance staircase in Margo Channing's apartment, appearing throughout a party scene, and emphasized by a close-up with which the scene ends.
 Mankiewicz also invented the (then) fictitious Sarah Siddons Society for the film, along with its award, a statuette modelled upon the Reynolds painting.
 The film opens with a close-up of the statuette, and ends with a character holding it.

 Actress Bette Davis, who played Margo Channing in the film, posed as Siddons in a 1957 re-creation of the Reynolds portrait staged as part of the Pageant of the Masters.

-In April 2010, BBC Radio 4's Woman's Hour Drama presented Sarah Siddons: Life in Five Sittings, a radio drama by David Pownall about the long relationship between Siddons and artist Thomas Lawrence, in five 15-minute parts.
+In April 2010, BBC Radio 4's Woman's Hour Drama presented Sarah Siddons: Life in Five Sittings, a radio drama by David Pownall about the long relationship between Siddons and artist Thomas Lawrence, in five 15-minute parts, whilst she is the central character in The Divine Mrs S., a 2024 play by April De Angelis.